fastcodejava/schematodoc/README.md

 To execute:

-Please do install using `npm install schematodoc  --g` and create a file `test.js` in the app root as shown below.
+Please do install using `npm install schematodoc` and create a file `test.js` in the app root as shown below.

 ```js
 var gen = require('schematodoc');